succinctlabs/sp1/book/writing-programs/patched-crates.md

 ## Ed25519 Acceleration

-To accelerate Ed25519 operations, you'll need to patch crates depending on if you're using the `ed25519-consensus` or `ed25519-dalek` in your program or dependencies.
+To accelerate Ed25519 operations, you'll need to patch crates depending on if you're using the `ed25519-consensus` or `ed25519-dalek` library in your program or dependencies.

 Generally, `ed25519-consensus` has better performance than `ed25519-dalek` by a factor of 2.